ga-wdi-curriculum/rails-activerecord/readme.md

 Specifies the database connection options.
 By default, rails uses the development options detailed in this file.

+> `.yml` stands for "YAML Ain't Markup Language".
+It's often used as a configuration file in Rails (and elsewhere).

 To create the database, run `rake db:create` in the Terminal.
 How can we tell this actually created the database?
 Run these three commands separately in the Terminal...

 * `$ rails c`